 The content of this school website is provided as an information service to users only.
 The content is relevant to the individual school and does not necessarily relate to other schools within the Trust.

 The school has endeavoured to provide correct and relevant information but there may be factual inaccuracies, typographical mistakes or technical errors.
 If a user identifies any factual inaccuracies, typographical mistakes or technical errors please feel free to contact the school in the first instance.

 No liability for factual inaccuracies, typographical mistakes or technical errors on this site are accepted by the Trust or school within law.
 The Trust and school fully reserve the right to make changes, amendments and corrections at any time, without notice.

-Any material (text, images, graphics, UIs, system processes) contained within this website may not be downloaded, reproduced or replicated in any way without the express permission of the Torch Academy Gateway Trust.
+Any material (text, images, graphics, UIs, system processes) contained within this website may not be downloaded, reproduced or replicated in any way without the express permission of the Nova Education Trust.

 The school and Trust does not take responsibility for the content of hyper-links provided on this website in good faith.
 The Trust and School does not endorse or validate the content, views or opinions (implicit or explicit) stated in sites hyper-linked, mentioned or referenced on this website.
 If a user has any concerns regarding the content of sites hyper-linked, mentioned or referenced on this website please contact the school in the first instance.

-This website, its content and associated Trust and school branding is copyright of the Torch Academy Gateway Trust 2016.
+This website, its content and associated Trust and school branding is copyright of the Nova Education Trust 2017.